Firesphere/silverstripe-solr-search/docs/11-Submodules/03-Fluent.md

 ## Known issues

-Global, non-language specific search is not functional yet.
+- Global, non-language specific search is not functional yet.
+- Indexes may index only one language, and override with the next one when misconfigured.